Hareem2134/Restaurant-Ecommerce-Website/README.md

-Certainly!
-Below is the updated `README.md` file that combines the existing Next.js template with the detailed information about your **Foodtuck Marketplace** project, including the admin panel and other features.

----

 # Foodtuck Marketplace - Customized & International Cuisine Delivery Q-Commerce Website

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 The Foodtuck Marketplace is a dynamic, feature-rich eCommerce platform designed to provide a seamless online shopping experience.
 It includes a fully functional frontend built with React, Next.js, and TypeScript, and a separate admin panel for managing products, orders, and discount codes.